Abdulnaser98/CoronaDataTransferBlockchain/README.md

   2) The other way is to just clone this repo and everything is already set up.

-* After the project is clones and the config is changed to fit our project , we can now run the blockchain network and deploy the chain code and invoke function in the smart contracts:
+* <b>  After the project is clones and the config is changed to fit our project , we can now run the blockchain network and deploy the chain code and invoke function in the smart contracts: </b>
-*

     1) cd fabric-project/test-network
     2) ./network.sh up createChannel -c mychannel -ca
     3) ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript